 Lucy Vin is a non-binary anarchist, linux engineer, and photographer.

 She is a systems engineer with an eight-year background in linux administration and development.
-She lives in New York City where she works on projects including digital research, communication, community skill-building, and art.
+She lives in the Pacific Northwest where she works on projects including digital research, communication, community skill-building, and art.

 Recruiters can contact her here.
 Recruiter emails without the following information will be ignored: